Sala2Code/Soft-Body/README.md

 # Soft-Body
 SFML Soft Body.
-You can draw your own structure easily, read the readme.
+You can draw your own structure easily.
+There is too a model with another feature : the pressure.

 ## DrawYourMeshes.cpp